What To Do If You Inherit A House With Siblings

 2. Decide who will manage the house and its contents.

-After inheriting a home, you and your sibling(s) need to decide who is responsible for managing the house and its contents.
+After inheriting a home with siblings, you all need to decide who is responsible for managing the house and its contents.
 This includes securing the house, selling/disposing of unwanted personal property, and managing necessary home maintenance, upkeep, or repairs.
 These jobs may be shared between siblings but individual responsibilities should be assigned and agreed upon.

 3. Create an open discussion forum for each sibling to explain what they want to do with the house.